BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

   * `--threshold [float_value]` If `--resolve` is present, specifies the cutoff confidence threshold to include annotations as a mention.
   * `--include-body` If `--include-body` is supplied, the body of the claim review is included in the `schema:ClaimReview` instances through the `schema:reviewBody` property.

-### Usage

-This program requires Python 3.x to run.

-To install the dependencies you may use: `pip3 install -r requirements.txt`

-### Data

-The output of Extractor module is the input to the generator module in ClaimsKG.
-Sample output for Extractor module can be found at https://git.gesis.org/bda/ClaimsKG

 ## Contact
 Susmita.Gangopadhyay@gesis.org